qu3vipon/python-ddd/README.md

-# [WIP] Python Domain-Driven-Design(DDD) Example
+# Python Domain-Driven-Design(DDD) Example

 ## Intro
-I have adopted the DDD pattern for my recent FastAPI project.
+I've adopted the DDD pattern for my recent FastAPI project.
 DDD makes it easier to implement complex domain problems.
-Improved readability and easier code modification have greatly increased productivity.
+Improved readability and easy code correction have significantly improved productivity.
-As a result, stable service and project management have become possible.
+As a result, stable project management has become possible.
-I'm very satisfied with it, so I want to share this experience and knowledge.
+I'm very satisfied with it, so I'd like to share this experience and knowledge.

 ### Why DDD?
 Using DDD makes it easy to maintain collaboration with domain experts, not only engineers.
-- It is possible to prevent the mental model and the actually implemented software from being dualized.
+- It is possible to prevent the mental model and the actual software from being dualized.
 - Business logic is easy to manage.
 - Infrastructure change is flexible.